The Surprising Effectiveness of Test-Time Training for Few-Shot Learning: Preliminaries

 \subsection{In-context Learning}

 At a certain scale, many LMs exhibit the ability to adapt to new tasks without updating their parameters by simply conditioning on input examples or instructions provided.
-Given a sequence of input-output pairs $(x_1, y_1), ..., (x_n, y_n)$ and a new input $x_{n+1}$, a LM can be used to generate the output $\hat{y}_{n+1}$ by sampling from:
+Given a sequence of input-output pairs $(x_1, y_1),\ldots, (x_k, y_k)$ and a new input $x_{k+1}$, an LM can generate the corresponding output $\hat{y}_{k+1}$ by sampling from:

-The possibility of in-context learning as implicit machine learning simulation discussed in previous work \citep{akyurek2022learning}, but the empirical evidence shows that in-context learning with language models does not always resemble any standard machine learning algorithm \citep{zhao2024probing, min2022rethinking}, and it does not always work out-of-the box for novel tasks --- e.g. small language models (few billion parameters) performs poorly on ARC \citep{opielka2024largelanguagemodelssolve, bober2024neural}.
+While the possibility of in-context learning (ICL) as implicit machine learning simulation is discussed in previous work \citep{akyurek2022learning}, empirical evidence shows that in-context learning with language models does not always resemble standard machine learning algorithms \citep{zhao2024probing, min2022rethinking}.
+Furthermore, ICL often struggles with novel tasks ``out-of-the-box.''
+For example, large language models exhibit poor performance on datasets like ARC \citep{opielka2024largelanguagemodelssolve, bober2024neural}.